Roger Goodell

-Roger Stokoe Goodell (born February 19, 1959) is an American businessman who has served as the commissioner of the National Football League (NFL) since 2006.
+Roger Stokoe Goodell (born February 19, 1959) is an American businessman who has been the commissioner of the National Football League (NFL) since 2006.

-Goodell began his NFL career in 1982 as an administrative intern in the league office in New York under then-Commissioner Pete Rozelle.
+Goodell began his NFL career in 1982 as an administrative intern in the league office in New York under then-commissioner Pete Rozelle.
 The position was secured through a letter-writing campaign to the league office and each of its then 28 teams.
 In 1983, he joined the New York Jets as an intern, but returned to the league office in 1984 as an assistant in the public relations department.

 In 1987, Goodell was appointed assistant to the president of the American Football Conference, Lamar Hunt, and under the Commissioner Paul Tagliabue filled a variety of football and business operations roles, culminating with his appointment as the NFL's executive vice president and chief operating officer in December 2001.
 As the NFL's COO, Goodell took responsibility for the league's football operations and officiating, as well as supervised league business functions.
 He headed NFL Ventures, which oversees the league's business units, including media properties, marketing and sales, stadium development, and strategic planning.

 Goodell participated in the negotiation of the collective bargaining agreement with the NFLPA and NFL owners during the summer of 2011.
 He also played a role in league expansion, realignment, and stadium development, including the launch of the NFL Network and securing new television agreements.

 Early life

 Goodell was born in Jamestown, New York, on February 19, 1959, to United States Senator Charles Ellsworth Goodell of New York and his first wife, Jean (née Rice) Goodell, of Buffalo, New York.
 Goodell graduated from Bronxville High School where, as a three-sport star in football, basketball, and baseball, he captained all three teams as a senior and was named the school's athlete of the year.
 Injuries kept him from playing college football.
-Goodell is a 1981 graduate of Washington & Jefferson College in Washington, Pennsylvania with a Bachelor of Science in Economics.
+Goodell is a 1981 graduate of Washington & Jefferson College in Washington, Pennsylvania with a Bachelor of Science in economics.